Haines Street

 26 tonnes of greenhouse gas emissions have been retired on behalf of the renovation to make this a carbon-neutral project

-Haines Street has evolved with Foomann director Jamie’s growing family while being respectful of its 1970s origins.
-The first renovation updated the fences, gardens and interior, consolidating rooms to create larger, more functional and lighter spaces.
+Haines Street has evolved with Foomann director Jamie’s growing family while being respectful of its origins.
+The original home, by Michael Morris Architects in 1970 (who Jamie worked for as a student), was first renovated in 2013; updating the fences, gardens and interior, consolidating rooms to create larger, more functional and lighter spaces.
 The second renovation added a third level with bedroom, bathroom and rooftop deck, allowing the family of four to stay in the house long term.

 Materials become lighter and the design more pared back as the spaces ascend.
 The new level is intended to be enigmatic.
 The minimalistic form and detailing conceal the complexity of the stepped addition as well as solar panels, other equipment, and the deck, which provides a private space open to the sky and stars.